Last updated 7th July, 2018

 “I had no hand, act nor part in the murder…I am going to die an innocent man. – Con O’Leary

-On the 27th July 1925, just before the sentence was to be carried out, Hannah O’Leary received a last-minute reprieve from the governor-general and her sentence was commuted to one of penal servitude for life.
-The cabinets of the day never gave a reason for such commutations, but it was speculated afterwards that it was down to her gender.
+On the 27 July 1925, just before the sentence was to be carried out, Hannah O’Leary received a last-minute reprieve from the governor-general and her sentence was commuted to one of penal servitude for life.
+The cabinets of the day never gave a reason for such commutations, but it was speculated afterward that it was down to her gender.

 Leniency for Con O’Leary was not forthcoming, however.
-He went to the scaffold at Mountjoy Prison on the 28th July at 8am.
-The records state his demeanour was “calm,” although the same was said for all condemned prisoners.
+He went to the scaffold at Mountjoy Prison on the 28 July at 8 am.
+The records state his demeanor was “calm,” although the same was said for all condemned prisoners.
 No Irish execution had been conducted publicly since 1868 and the standard line was that it had proceeded without incident.
 Whether Con O’Leary or any of the other condemned prisoners really went peacefully to their deaths will never be known.

 Hannah O’Leary Jnr. was finally released from prison in September 1942 after eighteen years.
 She was considered “not quite right” and had no family member willing to accept her on her release.
 She was thus sent to live out her days with a community of Good Shepherd Nuns.